ruddysimon/Predictive-Insurance-Premium-Estimation-with-XGBoost/README.md

  **Action Plan**

 - Perform Exploratory Data Analysis (EDA) to gain insights into the data and identify potential relationships between variables.
+ .
+The first step in our action plan is to conduct Exploratory Data Analysis (EDA).
+This process involves gaining insights into the relationships between the features and the target variable.
+During this stage, we will create various charts and visualizations to better understand these relationships.
+Additionally, we will perform statistical tests to deepen our understanding of the associations between the variables.
+The insights gained from this stage will be invaluable for informing our decisions during the subsequent model building phase.

 - Develop and evaluate a baseline linear model as a starting point for comparison with more advanced models.
+ .
 - Improve upon the baseline linear model by incorporating feature engineering, hyperparameter tuning, and experimenting with different algorithms.
 - Present the results and model performance statistics to non-technical stakeholders in an easily comprehensible manner.